-- (1) Subject to subsection (2), the Regulator may issue a compliance notice in the prescribed form to the respondent in any investigation conducted by the Regulator in terms of Section 15. - (2) A compliance notice contemplated in subsection (1) must set out- - (a) the person, association or entity to whom the notice applies; - (b) the provision of this Act, or another Act, that has not been complied with, if any; - (c) details of the nature and extent of the non-compliance or other reason for issuing the notice; - (d) any steps that are required to be taken and the period within which those steps must be taken; and
+- 20. (1) Subject to subsection (2), the Regulator may issue a compliance notice, in the prescribed form, to the respondent in any investigation conducted by the Regulator in 35 terms of section 17. - (2) A compliance notice contemplated in subsection (1) must set out- - (a) the person, association or entity to whom the notice applies; - (b) the provision of this Act, or another Act, that has not been complied with, if any; - (c) details of the nature and extent of the non-compliance or other reason for issuing the notice; - (d) any steps that are required to be taken and the period within which those steps must be taken; and - (e) any penalty that may be imposed in terms of this Act if those steps are not 45 - (3) A compliance notice issued in terms of this section remains in force until- - (a) it is set aside by the Council or a Court; or - (b) the Regulator issues a compliance certificate contemplated in subsection (4).

-- (e) any penalty that may be imposed in terms of this Act if those steps are not taken. - (3) A compliance notice issued in terms of this section remains in force until- - (a) it is set aside by the Council or a Court; or - (b) the Regulator issues a compliance certificate contemplated in subsection (4). - (4) If the requirements of a compliance notice issued in terms of subsection (1) have been satisfied, the Regulator must issue a compliance certificate. - (5) If a person, association or entity to whom a compliance notice has been issued fails to comply with the notice, the Regulator may either- - (a) refer the matter to the National Prosecuting Authority for prosecution as an offence in terms of Section 63; or - (b) direct a price control reduction, in terms of Section 19,but may not do both in respect of any particular compliance notice. - (6) Any person, association or entity issued with a notice in terms of this section may appeal to the Council, or apply to the Council for a review, in the prescribed manner and form within- - (a) 15 business days after receiving that notice; or - (b) a longer period as may be allowed by the Council on good cause shown.
+- (4) If the requirements of a compliance notice issued in terms of subsection (1) have been satisfied, the Regulator must issue a compliance certificate. - (5) If a person, association or entity to whom a compliance notice has been issued fails to comply with the notice, the Regulator may either- - (a) refer the matter to the National Prosecuting Authority for prosecution as an offence in terms of section 65; or - (b) direct a price control reduction, in terms of section 21. - (6) Any person, association or entity issued with a notice in terms of this section may appeal to the Council, or apply to the Council for a review, in the prescribed manner and form within-

+(a) 15 business days after receiving that notice; or

+(b) a longer period as may be allowed by the Council on good cause shown.

-19. Directed price control reduction
+Directed price control reduction